-Legal Lot-(coastal).
-A lot that was lawfully created under both the Subdivision Map Act and the Coastal Act and has received the necessary Map Act approval and a Coastal Permit.
+Legal Lot (coastal).
+See "Legal Lot of Record" A lot that was lawfully created under both the Subdivision Map Act and the Coastal Act and has received the necessary Map Act approval and a Coastal Permit.
 (See "Legal Lot of Record")